-Although stockholder approval of our audit committee's appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ended December 31, 2019 is not required, we believe that it is advisable to give stockholders an opportunity to ratify this appointment.
-If this proposal is not approved at the annual meeting, our audit committee will reconsider its appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ended December 31, 2019.
+Although stockholder approval of our audit committee's appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 is not required, we believe that it is advisable to give stockholders an opportunity to ratify this appointment.
+If this proposal is not approved at the annual meeting, our audit committee will reconsider its appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2020.